Exact statistical analysis for response-adaptive clinical trials: A general and computationally tractable approach: Exact analysis for response-adaptive procedures

+The recursive definition~\eqref{eqn:gdef} leads to an efficient implementation of a forward recursion algorithm to compute~$g_t^\pi(\bx_t)$ for all states~$\bx_t\in\mathcal{X}$.
+This algorithm is based on the same principles for efficient calculation and storage of value functions and policies as those outlined in~\citet{jacko2019binarybandit}, i.e., uses the conservation law for the states, a storage mapping function, and overwrites values that are not used further in the algorithm.
 Equation~\eqref{eqn:likelihood_bernoulli} states that for the setting described above, the probability of reaching a state~$\bx_t$ can be decomposed as the product of a coefficient~$g_t^\pi(\bx_t)$, corresponding to the uncertainty in reaching~$\bx_t$ due to the allocation~procedure, and a term proportional to the likelihood of the outcomes data conditioned on the allocations, independent of the allocation~procedure.
 In particular, it means that if one has access to~$g_t^\pi$, computation of expectations with respect to~$\bX_t$ under different values of~$\btheta$ comes down to taking the inner product of~$g_t^\pi$ with the (scaled) likelihood under these values of~$\btheta$.
 This procedure can be used to calculate the rejection rate ~$\mathbb{P}^\pi_{\btheta}(\Tau(\bX_{\Tend})\in\mathcal{R}(\bX_{\Tend}))$, making it possible to efficiently compute the exact tests in the following sections.